 - To develop an awareness of how art relates to other areas and the influence it has upon the world in which we live.

-Our very popular Key stage 1 Art Club has been running from the Autumn term through into the Spring term.
-We used lots of different materials, such as pastels, paints, plasticine and crayons, to create our masterpieces.
+During our popular art club we used lots of different materials, such as pastels, paints, plasticine and crayons, to create our masterpieces.
 We also learned about different art techniques including printing, collage, shading and using colour tones.

 During art week children across the school from Nursery to Year 6 studied a famous artist.
 Each year group had a specific artist to study their life, creative influences and artistic style.
 Children produced some marvellous art work in the style of their artist which included Lichtenstein, Van Gogh, Kandinsky, Rousseau, Lowry and Mondrian.
 Some wonderful examples of work produced by the pupils is on display inside of school in our very own ‘Park Brow Gallery’.